-The hernia surgeons and Dr. Sachin Kukreja at DFW Bariatrics and General Surgery in Dallas are specialized in performing minimally-invasive Hernia repair surgery, helping patients escape the pain, discomfort, and risks associated with the traditional open surgical approach.
+Dr. Sachin Kukreja and fellow hernia surgeons Dr. Elizabeth Hooper and Dr. Rebecca Barr at DFW Bariatrics and General Surgery in Dallas are specialized in performing minimally invasive hernia repair surgery, helping patients escape the pain, discomfort, and risks associated with the traditional open surgical approach.
 We provide endoscopic and robotic Hernia surgery in Dallas, TX, leveraging years of experience in helping thousands of hernia patients reclaim a healthy life.

 What is Hernia?